OfficeDev/office-js-docs-pr/excel/excel-add-ins-programming-overview.md

 ## Error Messages

 Errors are returned using an error object that consists of a code and a message.
-The following table provides a list of possible error conditions that can occur.
+The following table provides a list of possible error conditions that can occur in the add-ins.

 |error.code | error.message |
 |:----------|:--------------|